tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Resize your existing macOS install:
 * Resize an existing partition to make space for a new OS (`r`)
-* Enter the new size of the macOS install (note that here 1GB = 1,000,000,000 bytes)
+* Enter the new size of the macOS install.
+It should be at least 20GB less than its current size to make room for NixOS with a GUI (note that here 1GB = 1,000,000,000 bytes)
-* Confirm resize (this may take several minutes)
+* Confirm the resize operation
+* Wait patiently while the partition is resized; it will take several minutes.
+Do not attempt to use the machine while this is in progress.
 * Press enter when finished

 Install UEFI environment: